-The Connecticut Historical Society is a privately funded, independent, not-for-profit educational organization that includes a museum, library, the Edgar F. Waterman Research Center, and the Connecticut Cultural Heritage Arts Program (CCHAP), the state's folklife program.
+The Connecticut Historical Society is a privately funded, independent, not-for-profit educational organization that includes a museum, library, the Edgar F. Waterman Research Center, and the state's folklife program.
 Founded in 1825, the CHS is Connecticut's statewide historical society, and a Smithsonian Affiliate.
 At the CHS, we cultivate deep understanding of the history and culture of Connecticut, and its role in the United States and the world, through reflection of the past, active engagement with the present, and innovation for the future through our collections, research, educational programs, and exhibitions.